suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

 createRoot(Root)
 ```

-2. Next, we'll create a simple root creates a canvas.
+2. Next, we'll create the Root component that creates and sets up a canvas to render the game into.

 ```ts
 // src/Root.ts